INL/BlackLab/site/docs/guide/xpath-examples.md

 # Example XPaths

-Especially when using Saxonica you have extensive possibilities using xpath in blacklab configuration.
-Some noteworthy examples you find here.
+[When using Saxonica](/guide/how-to-configure-indexing.md#xpath-support-level) you have extensive possibilities using XPath in BlackLab configuration.
+Some noteworthy examples are shown below (thanks @eduarddrenth).

 ## punctPath